-The Roman Catholic religion, introduced here by the early French settlers, prevails extensively.
+In the old French portion of the town, the thoroughfares are narrow and crooked, and some of the houses are very quaint and picturesque: being built of wood, with tumble-down galleries before the windows, approachable by stairs or rather ladders from the street.
+There are queer little barbers' shops and early French settlers, prevails extensively.
 Among the public institutions are a Jesuit college; a convent for 'the Ladies of the Sacred Heart;' and a large chapel attached to the college, which was in course of erection at the time of my visit, and was intended to be consecrated on the second of December in the next year.
-The architect of this building, is one of the reverend fathers of the school, and the works proceed under his sole direction.
-The organ will be sent from Belgium.